cnio-bu/beyondcell/tutorial/analysis_workflow/README.md

 ```

 > TIP: The ranking returned by `bcRanks` orders the drug signatures from most to
 least sensitive for a specific group of cells/spots.
 This kind of rank might be useful to inspect intratumoural heterogeneity (ITH).
-In order to facilitate the visualization of this kind of rank, we have included the function `bc4Squares` in Beyondcell (see [visualization](https://github.com/cnio-bu/beyondcell/blob/master/tutorial/visualization/README.md)
+In order to facilitate the visualization of this kind of rank, we have included the function `bc4Squares` in beyondcell (see [visualization](https://github.com/cnio-bu/beyondcell/blob/master/tutorial/visualization/README.md)
 for more information).

 > Concerning the SP: It is the scaled value where normalized negative scores